 Second, it is a crime under BPC 4323 if:

-- a defendant falsely represents that he is acting on behalf of a person legally authorized to prescribe a drug (e.g., a doctor), in order to get a drug; and,
+- you falsely represent that you are acting on behalf of a person legally authorized to prescribe a drug (such as a doctor), in order to get a drug; and,

 - the misrepresentation, or false statement, took place in an electronic or telephone communication with a pharmacist.6